All About Mucositis

 Pain can be a challenge for people with mucositis.
 In mild cases, ice pops, water ice, or ice chips may help numb the area, but you may need more intervention for relief or pain.

-Topical pain relievers (that you apply to the mucosa) include lidocaine, benzocaine, dyclonine hydrochloride (HCl), and Ulcerease® (0.6% Phenol).
-One of the issues of using topical agents is that you can't always coat all areas and that the pain relief is brief.
-If you don't achieve pain relief with topical agents, oral or intravenous (IV) medications are needed.
-In some cases, if you need IV pain medications, you may need to stay in the hospital until the mucosa begins to heal, particularly if you are unable to swallow.
-This side effect is temporary and the use of medications for pain relief will be temporary as well.
-You should not "suffer through it" to avoid using medications.
-You will not become addicted to them when used for this very real pain.
+Topical pain relievers (that you put on the mucosa) include lidocaine, benzocaine, dyclonine hydrochloride (HCl), and Ulcerease® (0.6% Phenol).
+One of the issues of using topical agents is that you can't always coat all areas and the pain relief is brief.
+If topical agents don’t relieve your pain, your care team may give you oral or intravenous (IV) medications.
+If you need IV pain medications, you may need to stay in the hospital until the mucosa begins to heal, especially if you are unable to swallow.
+This side effect is temporary and the use of medications for pain relief is also temporary.

-One popular topical treatment is "magic mouthwash,” a mix of lidocaine, diphenhydramine, and Maalox.
-This has not been proven effective and Maalox further dries the tissue, which can add to the problem.
-It is best to use lidocaine alone in a swish and spit method.
+A topical treatment that is often called “magic mouthwash” is a mix of lidocaine, diphenhydramine, and Maalox.
+This has not been proven to help mucositis or be effective because Maalox can further dry your tissue.
+It is best to use lidocaine alone or use Mucosal Coating Rinse (MuGard®).
+To take these medications, use a swish and spit method by swishing it in your mouth for a minute and then spitting it out.

-If you are receiving radiation therapy to the chest/head/neck area or chemotherapy you should examine your mouth at least once a day for redness, sores, or signs of infection.
-You should notify your healthcare team if you notice worsening sores, white patches, pus, a "hairy" or thick feeling tongue, bleeding in the mouth, or a fever (temperature greater than 100.4°F [38°C]).
+If you are having radiation therapy to the chest/head/neck area or chemotherapy, you should check your mouth at least once a day for redness, sores, or signs of infection.
+Tell your healthcare team if you have worsening sores, white patches, pus, a "hairy" or thick feeling tongue, bleeding in the mouth, or a fever (temperature greater than 100.4°F [38°C]).

-Research continues into many new agents to prevent or treat mucositis, but at this point, it remains a challenging, costly, and distressing side effect.
+Research continues into many new agents to prevent or treat mucositis, but at this point, it is still a challenging, costly, and distressing side effect.

 More Information